TheWorldAvatar/stack/stack-manager/README.md

 An outgoing stack endpoint is a federation between internal and external endpoints.
 This endpoint will be used by agents internal to this stack, accessing internal and external data.
 It is not used by external clients in case loops are caused with other stacks.
-This repository will persist for as long as stack does but changes as datasets are added and removed.
+This repository will persist for as long as stack does but changes if external endpoints are added and removed.

 This repository can be accessed at internal to the stack at `http://<STACK NAME>-rdf4j:8080/rdf4j-server/repositories/stack-outgoing/`.